mikependon/RepoDB.NET/pages/mappers/propertyhandlermapper.md

 ---

-A class that is used to map a property handler into a .NET CLR type or a class property.
+A class that is being used to map a property handler into a .NET CLR type or a class property.
 This class is used as an alternative to the [PropertyHandler](/attribute/propertyhandler) attribute.

 Please see the [IPropertyHandler](/interface/ipropertyhandler) for more details about the property handling implementation.